raystack/siren/docs/docs/introduction.md

 ## How does Siren work?

+Here are the steps to work with Siren.

-Monitoring and alerting provider need to be registered to Siren by an administrator.
-For different tenant, different namespace of provider needs to be created in Siren too.
+1. **Registering Provider:** Monitoring and alerting provider need to be registered to Siren by an administrator.

+2. **Adding Namespaces:** For different tenant, different namespace of provider needs to be created in Siren too.

-Alerting rules for a specific namespace could be created by a user and Siren will synchronize the configured rules in the selected monitoring providers.
+3. **Configuring Alerting Rules:** Alerting rules for a specific namespace could be created by a user and Siren will synchronize the configured rules in the selected monitoring providers.

+4. **Registering Receivers:** User needs to add receivers (e.g. slack, pagerduty) for Siren to send notifications to.

+5. **Sending Notifications:**
-User could also set up an alert subscription to be notified if an alert is triggered.
-User needs to add receivers (e.g. slack, pagerduty) and subscribe to the notification itself by label-matching.
-In case of on-demand notifications usage, Siren could be used to directly send notification to the registered receivers.
+    - **Subscribing Alerts:** User could set up an alert subscription to be notified if an alert is triggered.
+User needs to create a subscription to subscribe to the alerts notification by label-matching.

+    - **Sending On-demand Notification:** Siren could be used to directly send notification to the registered receivers.

 ## Key Features